hadsa129/ChequeFixerATB/README.md

-# ChequeFixerATB:Autocorrection of Bank Cheques
+# ChequeFixerATB: Autocorrection of Bank Cheques

 ## Project Overview
-This project focuses on developing an application for the detection and automatic correction of errors in handwritten amounts on bank cheques.
-The main objective is to automate cheque processing, enhancing the efficiency and accuracy of bank operations.
-The project combines Optical Character Recognition (OCR), machine learning, and Natural Language Processing (NLP) techniques to extract and correct handwritten information from cheques.
+ChequeFixerATB is an application designed to detect and automatically correct errors in handwritten amounts on bank cheques.
+This project aims to automate cheque processing, improving both efficiency and accuracy in bank operations.
+It leverages Optical Character Recognition (OCR), machine learning, and Natural Language Processing (NLP) techniques to accurately extract and correct handwritten cheque information.

 ## Table of Contents
 1. [Introduction](#introduction)